 3 tablespoons glucose syrup

-3-4 tablespoons whisky
+3–4 tablespoons whiskey

 - Put the raisins, sultanas, dates, cherries, pears, ginger and lemon zest into a large bowl.
-Pour over the whisky, cover and leave to soak for 24 hours, stirring occasionally, until the fruit has absorbed the liquid.
+Pour over the whiskey, cover and leave to soak for 24 hours, stirring occasionally, until the fruit has absorbed the liquid.

 - Grease the base and sides of a deep 20cm springform cake tin, line with a double thickness of baking paper, the paper should sit higher than the tin.
 Weigh out 300g of the soaked fruit and tip into a food processor.
 Blend the fruit to a thick, dark purée.